codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 ---
 title: "Annotations"
-description: "Mark your builds and projects with extra metadata"
+description: "Mark your builds and projects with extra annotations"
 group: codefresh-yaml
 toc: true
 ---

-Codefresh supports the annotations of several entities with custom metadata.
-You can use these metadata to store any optional information that you wish to keep associated with each entity.
+Codefresh supports the annotations of several entities with custom annotations.
+You can use these annotations to store any optional information that you wish to keep associated with each entity.
 Examples would be storing the test coverage for a particular build, or a special settings file for a pipeline.

 Currently Codefresh supports extra annotations for: